bestdan/myscellany/degan_tweets/README.md

 I use [iterm3](https://www.iterm2.com/) as my command-line-interface (CLI), so the screenshots will be from there.

 ### Logging into your EC2 instance
-You'll need to ssh into your EC2 instance.
+You'll need to ssh into your EC2 instance from iTerm (or your CLI).
 For me, this is a command like this

 ```bash
 ssh -i ~/src/dan_tweets.pem  ec2-user@##.##.##.###